rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 It is a FREE version of the SSH protocol suite of network connectivity tools.
 OpenSSH encrypts all traffic (including passwords) to effectively eliminate eavesdropping, connection hijacking, and other network-level attacks.
 Additionally, OpenSSH provides a plethora of secure tunneling capabilities, as well as a variety of authentication methods.

-It helps to provide secure encrypted communications between two un-trusted hosts over an insecure network (such as the internet).
+It helps to provide secure encrypted communications between two untrusted hosts over an insecure network (such as the internet).

-It includes both the server-side components and the client-side suite of programs
+It includes both the server-side components and the client-side suite of programs.

 *sshd*